What to Expect • Contracting a Video Production Company

-Some companies might break items down into daily rates per item or crew member, others may provide an hourly rate – depending on what is most appropriate for your production.
+Some companies might break items down into daily rates per item, or crew member, or an hourly rate – whichever is appropriate for your production.
 They should also let you know if your shoot requires any special equipment or crew members and what the costs will be for these (i.e. if you’re working with models, you may need a hairstylist and/or make-up artist, while certain situations could require two camera operators and two cameras)

 Potential cost over-runs

 It’s not unusual for filming to take longer than expected – anything from a product that won’t perform on-camera to a nervous on-camera interviewee can add on extra time and possible over-time crew costs.
 And during the editing phase, clients can ask for additional, unplanned-for rounds of editing and feedback.
 The company should let you know of any areas where they foresee additional costs, based on their experience in this kind of project.
-These potential changes and charges should be discussed and then noted, with clear information on how these will be dealt with as they arise, outlined in the contract. i.e. The company will inform you, the client, in writing of any potential additional costs or cost over-runs as they arise.
+These potential changes and charges should be discussed and then noted.
+Information on how these will be dealt with as they arise should be outlined in the contract.

 What’s the plan?